Malawi May 22-26, 2023

 By car.
 The main road (M1) runs from the northern border (Kaporo) through Karonga, Mzuzu, Lilongwe and finally to Mchinji and is in excellent shape.
 There is an excellent road from Lilongwe to Mchinji on the Zambian border (120km).

 By bus.
 To get into Malawi from Mozambique, in the south, one can take the bus from Tete (north-west Mozambique) to Zobwe.
 After crossing, take another bus from the border to Blantyre.
-This crossing is quite hectic, and it is closed at night, so one should plan on getting there early, and trying to keep it cool with all the border-hawkers.
+This crossing is quite hectic, and it is closed at night, so one should plan on getting there early and trying to keep it cool with all the border hawkers.

 Direct buses run from Lusaka, Zambia to Lilongwe, but are best avoided (or done in stretches) if 18-20 hours on a bus doesn’t sound like your idea of a good time.
-There is also minibus from Mbeya in Tanzania to the border.
+There is also a minibus from Mbeya in Tanzania to the border.
 From the border in Malawi Side, take a taxi to Karonga.
 The cost is around MWK400-500 depending on negotiation.
 From Karonga bus station, take a bus or minibus to other destinations in Malawi.
 Bus is cheaper than minibus.
-The easiest way take direct bus from Dar Es Salaam in Tanzania to Mzuzu or Lilongwe.”
+The easiest way take a direct bus from Dar Es Salaam in Tanzania to Mzuzu or Lilongwe.”

 Note that there are NO direct buses from Mbeya to Malawi although scammers in Mbeya bus station will tell you so, and sell you tickets.
 You must take a bus to the border and walk across.

 By thumb.
 It is very easy to get into Malawi from the border with Tanzania by thumb.
 Because of the enormous amount of people importing cars from Dar es Salaam, and the fact that there is only one good road south, all cars and trucks are going the same way.
 As always with hitchhiking in Africa, most people will expect some kind of payment, but it will most likely be cheaper than public transport.
 If coming from Dar es Salaam, get a bus that goes to Malawi, like the Taqwa, and buy a ticket to the Kasumulu Border only.
 If you don’t manage to get a ride onwards you can always jump back on the bus which waits the whole day at the border for Customs checks.
 The best place to wait is the entry gate at left side of the building (coming from Tanzania) where all cars have to pass through.
 That’s the same side where you have to get your visa.
-A lot of friendly people, people waiting for their cars to be allowed in or even the police will be very friendly and offer to help you finding a ride.
+A lot of friendly people, people waiting for their cars to be allowed in or even the police will be very friendly and offer to help you find a ride.
 Lilongwe will probably cost around MWK4000-5000 (€10 / USD13).
 Just don’t tell any police checkpoints that you are paying your driver.
-They will see it as illegal taxi business on the drivers part and fine him between MWK5000-10000 on the spot.
+They will see it as an illegal taxi business on the driver’s part and fine him between MWK5000-10000 on the spot.

 GET AROUND